luisquintanilla/mlnet-workshop/labs/07-mlops.md

 ## Phase 7.2: Set up our data source
-Great work, we're now able to compile our training project as part of our CI pipeline to ensure the integrity of our system.
+Great work, we are now able to compile our training project as part of our CI pipeline to ensure the integrity of our system.
 The next step is to automatically kick-off the training of our machine learning model.
-Before we can do that do we need to address a challenge we will face, which is the location of our training data.
-So far in this workshop you've had your training data available on disk, or as part of the GitHub repository.
+Before we can do that, we do we need to address an issue, which is the location of our training data.
+So far in this workshop you have had your training data available on disk, or as part of the GitHub repository.
 However, in many cases the training data is of 1-100 Gb large which makes it non-feasible to store it in GitHub.

 One way to solve this problem is to upload our data to an Azure FileShare and mount the fileshare on our Ubuntu build agent as part of each build so that the training application can access it.
 An Azure FileShare can handle concurrent load meaning that multiple build agents can read the data simultaneously.